dotnet/docs/docs/standard/native-interop/charset.md

 ms.technology: dotnet-standard
 ---

-# Charsets and Marshalling
+# Charsets and marshalling

 As mentioned in the documentation on [Type Marshalling](./type-marshalling.md), the specifics on how `char`s, `string`s, and `System.Text.StringBuilder`s are marshalled depends on the value of the `CharSet` field on either the P/Invoke or structure.
 You can set the `CharSet` of a P/Invoke by setting the <xref:System.Runtime.InteropServices.DllImportAttribute.CharSet?displayProperty=nameWithType> field when declaring your P/Invoke.
 To set the `CharSet` for a structure, set the <xref:System.Runtime.InteropServices.StructLayoutAttribute.CharSet?displayProperty=nameWithType> field on your struct declaration.
 When these attribute fields are not set, it is up to the language compiler to determine which CharSet to use.
 C# uses the <xref:System.Runtime.InteropServices.CharSet.Ansi> charset by default.

-Below we have a mapping between each charset and how a character or string is represented when marshalled with that charset.
+The following table shows a mapping between each charset and how a character or string is represented when marshalled with that charset:

 | CharSet | Windows | Unix | Mono on Unix |
 |---------|---------|-------|-------|